Welcome to the

 Jennifer: I don’t know about you, but what are some of the things that you think are most challenging about these patients?
 Because for me, I’m seeing a lot that are developing symptoms of pruritus over time.
 That just seems to be one of the hardest things to not only treat, but to identify.

-Saeed: I think pruritis is so difficult.
+Saeed: I think pruritus is so difficult.
 A lot of these kids [00:01:30] who are 3 or 4 months old, they’ll be maybe irritable or fussy, or parents will often go to their pediatrician and just say, “They’re more fussy.”
 What 3 or 4 month old isn’t fussy?

 Jennifer: Isn’t fussy, yes.